carpentries/instructor-training/episodes/18-management.md

 if she spends a few minutes talking about an advanced topic because two learners are bored, the 38 who do not understand it will feel left out.
-All we can do is tell our learners what we're doing and why, and hope that they'll understand.
+All we can do is tell our learners what we're doing and why, and hope that they will understand.

 > ## Learners Use Their Own Machines